isamert/scli/README.md

 #### History

 Conversations history can be enabled with `--save-history` or `-s` flag.
-If enabled, the file is saved in plain text (to `~/.local/share/scli/history` by default).
+The file will be saved in plain text (to `~/.local/share/scli/history` by default).

 #### Colors